asterycs/DiffMatic.jl/docs/src/index.md

 "A"
 ```

-The method `derivative` can be used to compute arbitrary derivatives.
+The function `derivative` can be used to compute arbitrary derivatives.

 ```jldoctest intro
 to_std(derivative(tr(A), A))